nmalinow/nmalinow.github.io/collegetownprices.md

     all_towns = housing.merge(univ_towns_table, how='left', on=['State', 'RegionName'])
     all_towns['University Town'] = all_towns['University Town'].replace({np.NaN: False})

-    # Calculated the price difference to be used in our t-tes to determine mean price ratio (aka reduced market loss).
+    # Calculated the price difference to be used in our t-test to determine mean price ratio (aka reduced market loss).
     all_towns['Price Difference'] = all_towns[start]/all_towns[bottom]

     # Created the two datasets with university and non-university towns to test the hypothesis.